Lavanya-Narayana/PwC-Switzerland-Power-BI-Job-Simulation/README.md

 * DAX(Data Analysis Expressions) (for custom calculations and KPIs)
 * Excel (for data preparation and importing files)

-📈 **Key Insights & Findings**
+📈 **Key Insights & Findings**<br>
-✔️ Identified bottlenecks in customer serivce and enabling improvements to enhance customer satisfaction.
+✔️ Identified bottlenecks in customer serivce and enabling improvements to enhance customer satisfaction.<br>
-✔️ Analyzed customer churn risk factors to provide actionable insights for retention strategies.
+✔️ Analyzed customer churn risk factors to provide actionable insights for retention strategies.<br>
-✔️ Found trends based on hiring, promotions and turnover rates.
+✔️ Found trends based on hiring, promotions and turnover rates.<br>
-✔️ Provided a clear understanding of customer behaviour, service effeciency and workforce diversity.
+✔️ Provided a clear understanding of customer behaviour, service effeciency and workforce diversity.<br>
 ✔️ Generated insights based on customer demographics and job categories.